fky2015/danmaku-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Danmaku Server aimed to be a B

-a danmaku server based on [Actix-web][actix-web-url], compatible with [DPlayer][dplayer-url].
+Danmaku Server aimed to be a danmaku server based on [Actix-web][actix-web-url], compatible with [DPlayer][dplayer-url].

 ### Feature